astronomer/docs/astro/connect-external-services.md

 ## Overview

-Before you can run pipelines on Astro with real data, you first need to make your data services accessible to the Data Plane.
-This guide explains how to securely connect your Astro Clusters to external data services using the following methods:
+Before you can run pipelines on Astro with real data, you first need to make your data services accessible to Deployments in your Data Plane.
+This guide explains how to securely connect Astro to external data services using the following methods:

 - Public Endpoints
 - VPC Peering